Skip to main content

 Show me the money!

 Unless you are over sixty years old, you have probably never used pre-decimal coins.
-When money was decimalised in 1971 there was some public resistance to the new money, but Looking back, would we really want to return to this complicated, heavy and, frankly, worn-out coinage?
+When money was decimalised in 1971 there was public resistance to the new money, but half a century later, would we really want to return to this complicated, heavy and, frankly, worn-out coinage?

 The Story So far...

-We have published nearly fifty blog articles since we first opened the Manchester Ancestors blog section, but can you be bothered searching through all the pages to see what you may have missed - thought not, me neither!
-Here is a quick summary of the blogs we have published to date.
+We have published nearly fifty blog articles since we first opened the Manchester Ancestors blog section, but can you be bothered searching through all the pages to see what topics you may have missed? - thought not, me neither!
+Here is a summary of the blogs we have published to date.

 A Rose by any Other Name